 Students should fulfil two requirements; a.
 The completion of the Training Record Book provided by PTU and b.
 Preparation of the Independent Training Research Report according to the guide line provided by the PTU in order to complete the practical training component.

-In case a suitable place for training will not be found, student should do the dissertation.
+In case a suitable placement for training could not be found, students should opt for the dissertation.